 All ADB departments and offices are responsible for implementing the policy.

 Staff from operations departments play a key role in assisting project sponsors and clients in communicating with project-affected stakeholders, and in ensuring disclosure requirements are met.
 They help promote awareness among people from the public, private, and civil society sectors regarding the policy and the public's right to access ADB information The ADB NGO and Civil Society Center supports relationships with civil society.

-ADB's knowledge departments and Department of External Relations work together to disseminate knowledge products.
-The Department of External Relations implements and ensures consistent application of the policy, and works closely with ADB Management, departments and offices, including field offices in carrying out proactive public communications and engaging external stakeholders.
+ADB's knowledge departments and Department of Communications work together to disseminate knowledge products.
+The Department of Communications implements and ensures consistent application of the policy, and works closely with ADB Management, departments and offices, including field offices in carrying out proactive public communications and engaging external stakeholders.

 Monitoring policy effectiveness

 Management plays a key role in leading and monitoring ADB's public communications efforts to maximize their impact.
 The Public Disclosure Advisory Committee (PDAC) serves as Management's oversight body to interpret, monitor, and review the disclosure requirements of the policy.

 The PDAC reports directly to the President and comprises